cheqd/product/product-essentials/changelog/2022-changelog.md

 2. Next, there is a request to add a new Verification Method to the DID Document.
 3. The question is: how should this DID Document be updated; who needs to sign to make this change?

+#### Why it is important?

 Prior to the upgrade, when a DID update request was made, the ledger would only ask for the existing Verification Method(s) listed in the DID Document to sign to approve the change.
 We have changed this to ensure that both the existing and new Verification Method keys need to sign the update request.

 This is important because it will prove that the controller(s) of any new Verification Method(s) have control of the relevant key(s) that the DID update is trying to achieve.
 This is much more secure because it achieves a level of trust that all of the Verification Method(s) listed in the DID Document can be appropriately signed for by their Controller(s).
-It also, importantly, follows the **** [**DID Core Specification**](https://www.w3.org/TR/did-core/)**.** Improved DID Resolution metadata for updated DIDs
+It also, importantly, follows the [**DID Core Specification**](https://www.w3.org/TR/did-core/)

+### Improved DID Resolution metadata for updated DIDs

-**What has changed?**
+#### What has changed?

-When a DID is resolved, it fetches resolution metadata in addition to the DID Document..
+When a DID is resolved, it fetches resolution metadata in addition to the DID Document.
 This metadata contains entries such as when a DID was created as well as when it was most recently updated.

 Prior to the upgrade, the Update metadata field would contain the same data as the Created field if the DID had never been updated.
 We’ve changed this to a null value instead of the same date/time, to make it easier for software to understand this scenario.

-**Why is this important?**
+#### Why is this important?

-If you see the Update field reads null, it means the DIDDoc has never been updated.
+If you see the Update field reads `null`, it means the DIDDoc has never been updated.
 This clears up any potential confusion and aligns the DID resolution metadata.

-#### Implemented static validation for Verification Method keys.
+### Implemented static validation for Verification Method keys

-**What has changed?**
+#### What has changed?

 We have changed the way we validate Verification Method keys, splitting this into: